-- Lock computer-Locks your computer.
-Use the sensor to unlock the computer again. - Registered Sites-Displays a list of your web pages registered by Password Bank.
-To display and fill in a registered page in your default web browser, click it in the list. - Register-Registers a new window (dialog or web page). - Lock/unlock My Safe-Opens or closes My Safe folder. - Control Center-Displays Control Center. - Help-Displays this help file.
+- ❖ Lock computer-Locks your computer.
+Use the reader to unlock the computer again. - Registered Sites-Displays a list of your Web pages registered by Password Bank.
+To display and fill in a registered page in your default Web browser, click it in the list. - Register-Registers a new window (dialog or Web page). - Lock/unlock My Safe-Opens or closes My Safe folder. - Control Center-Displays Control Center. - Help-Displays this help file.